readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 If you're a hiring manager or an internal company recruiter and you'd like to share your experiences and help Read the Docs, please `get in touch <mailto:ads@readthedocs.org?subject=Lessons+From+Hiring+Managers+Post>`_.

-Check back soon for our :doc:`next post in this series <tips-for-getting-a-developer-interview>` which covers tips for candidates based on the same interviews!
+Check back soon for our :doc:`next post in this series </tips-for-getting-a-developer-interview>` which covers tips for candidates based on the same interviews!

-**Update:** This blog was updated to mention our :doc:`new post <tips-for-getting-a-developer-interview>` in the series
+**Update:** This blog was updated to mention our :doc:`new post </tips-for-getting-a-developer-interview>` in the series

 .. admonition:: Ready to hire your next developer, fast!